cc-tweaked/netherite-tools/README.md

 # netherite-tools
 A datapack which adds Netherite tools to ComputerCraft.
-They don't have any benefits over diamond tools, as turtles instabreak blocks and don't consume durability, but are a great show of opulence.
+Unlike diamond tools, netherite tools can be enchanted, at the cost of consuming durability.

 ## Usage
  - Download the pack from the "Releases" tab.